techmovie/easy-upload/README-en.md

 * Enable site search: config quick search list to define searching scope.

 ## Cautions
+* **PLEASE CHECK OVER YOUR TORRENT UPLOAD FOR ANY ERRORS, EASY UPLOAD IS NOT ALWAYS PERFECT FOR EVERY SITE**
 * For now, transfer of music, MV and anime is not supported.
 The type info may not be automatically filled.
 * Upload page in LemonHD only supports reproduction of movie, episode, documentary and MV types.
 * Irrelevant pictures to screenshots may still be retained when reproduced from Chinese sites to international ones, though filtering work has been done.
 They need to be deleted manually.